wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 Inside of the function, you first need to find the index of the item in the array, then you need to make a new array without that item in it, and then return that new array.

-One thing we have not covered yet is how do you find the index of something, based on the item you are seraching for?
+One thing we have not covered yet is how do you find the index of something, based on the item you are searching for?

 You use a method called `findIndex()`.